All Collections

 All our data is stored in AWS, and is encrypted using the AES-256 encryption algorithm.
 Data is not allowed to be stored on external media, and production data is never moved out of production environments.
 Additionally, employees are only granted permission to view customer data upon customer request.

-In regards to the location of AWS data is stored, EU data will only be stored in the EU in Stockholm.
-Single-Tenant Environments are also available for purchase for your signed annual plan for the additional level of security you may want.
+In regards to the location in which data is stored, EU data will only be stored in the Stockholm AWS region and APAC data will only be stored in the Singapore AWS region.
+Single-Tenant Environments are also available for purchase for as part of an annual plan if an additional level of security is required.

 What does Merge do to ensure customer credentials are secure?